wp-plugins/robo-gallery/readme.txt

 Yes, in gallery options you can turn on/off border option

-= How to change color of the gallery interface elements? =

-Color of every gallery front end interface element could be changed changed in admin section with color selector.
-There you can change colors of the menu buttons, load more button, borders, shadows, backgrounds and etc.

-= How to use multi-category functionality of the gallery? =

-In our gallery we implemented multi-categories structure.
-Every gallery category could have child and parent gallery, which you can manually define in gallery settings

 = How to change font color of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font color and see results in live preview